HallemLab/Wild_Worm_Codon_Adapter/README.md

 In all cases, codon optimization is performed by replacing non-optimal codons with optimal codons.

 ### Codon Adaptation Index Values
 In the case of optimization for *Strongyloides* species or *B malayi*: sequences (both original and optimized) are scored by calculating the Codon Adaptation Index: the geometric average of relative adaptiveness of all codons in the gene sequence (3,4).
+In Analysis mode, CAI values for user-inputted sequences are calculated relative to *Strongyloides*, *Brugia* and *C. elegans* codon adaptiveness charts.
 The CAI is calculated via the `seqinr` library.

 CAI values are not calculated when optimizing for *Pristionchus* species or when using a user-provided custom optimization rule.